pftf/pitf/Readme.md

   published on this repository.

-Alternatively, you should also be able to clone this repository and produce your own AppVeyor builds, to confirm that the payloads are identical (only the build date that is inserted in the binary should change).
+Alternatively, you should also be able to clone this repository and produce your own GitHub Actions builds, to confirm that the payloads are identical (only the build date that is inserted in the binary should change).

 # License